FTBpro/count-von-count/README.md

       .
       .
    ```
-6. After Installation is complete, you need, for the first time only, to set up the server.
+6. After Installation is complete you need to set up the server.

   If you are familiar with Ruby and Capistrano, you can skip this section and follow this - [Deploy using Ruby &     Capistrano](#deploy-using-ruby-and-capistrano)

-  Run `sudo ./lib/scripts/setup.sh`. if the last 2 output lines are
+  Run `sudo ./lib/scripts/setup.sh`.
+If the last 2 output lines are

          ~~~
          >>> nginx is running